Shai-E/rn-pro-base/README.md

-# MyCustomTemplate
+# RN-Pro-Base

-Welcome to **MyCustomTemplate**, a robust and scalable React Native template designed to jumpstart your mobile app development.
+Welcome to **RN-Pro-Base**, a robust and scalable React Native template designed to jumpstart your mobile app development.
 This template is built with TypeScript, Redux Toolkit, React Navigation, and more to provide a strong foundation for building high-quality mobile applications.

 ## Features